iterative/dvc.org/static/docs/get-started/example-versioning.md

 ### Expand to learn more about DVC internals

 The repository you cloned is already DVC-initialized.
-There should be a `.dvc/` directory with `config`, `.gitignore` files and the `cache` directory.
+There should be a `.dvc/` directory with `config`, `.gitignore` files and the <abbr>cache directory</abbr>.
 These files and directories are hidden from users in general.
 Users don't interact with these files directly.
-See
-[DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more.
+See [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) to learn more.